 If there’s one band that have managed to successfully capture the essence of being a teenager and then monetise it, it’s Green Day; almost every child born after 1980 will have gone through a ‘Green Day Phase’ at some point, if only to annoy their parents.
-Even though their output has drifted significantly from their punk roots the band’s later, more radio-friendly work allowed them to access a new generation of kids who had outgrown pop music but weren’t quite ready for Metallica.
+Even though their output from the time of 21 Guns has drifted significantly from their punk roots the band’s later, more radio-friendly work allowed them to access a new generation of kids who had outgrown pop music but weren’t quite ready for Metallica.

 Taken from their second ‘rock opera’ album 21st Century Breakdown (2009), ’21 Guns’ finds Green Day setting their sights on a stadium-sized ballad – the band had achieved chart success with this formula before with ‘Boulevard of Broken Dreams’ (from 2004’s American Idiot).